-Any decision made by either the Trial Court or the Appellate Division can be appealed, but of course the strength of your appeal and its potential for success depends greatly upon the circumstances of the decision, and the skill of your attorney.
-Additionally, all family law appeals must be filed within 45 days of the court’s judgement, so if you feel that a particular family court judgement is unfair or unreasonable, than it is important that you begin working with our Bergen County appeal attorneys as quickly as possible so that we have time to investigate your case, and thoroughly prepare for your appeal.
+Any decision made by either the Trial Court or the Appellate Division can be appealed, but of course, the strength of your appeal and its potential for success depends greatly upon the circumstances of the decision, and the skill of your attorney.
+Additionally, all family law appeals must be filed within 45 days of the court’s judgment, so if you feel that a particular family court judgment is unfair or unreasonable, then it is important that you begin working with our Bergen County appeal attorneys as quickly as possible so that we have time to investigate your case, and thoroughly prepare for your appeal.

-In New Jersey, a Trial Court judgement is first appealed with the Appellate Division.
-They may either remand your case to the Trial Courts and order a rehearing, or instead issue a new judgement based upon the facts of your case.
-In the case that the Appellate Division issues a new ruling in your family law matter, this ruling can either be a unanimous decision by the Judges of the Appellate Division (typically two or three), or a split decision.
-Any and all split decisions made by the Appellate Division will cause your appeal to instead be heard automatically by the New Jersey Supreme Court.
+In New Jersey, a Trial Court judgment is first appealed with the Appellate Division.
+They may either remand your case to the Trial Courts and order a rehearing, or instead issue a new judgment based upon the facts of your case.
+In the case that the Appellate Division issues a new ruling in your family law matter, there can either be a unanimous decision by the Judges of the Appellate Division (typically two or three), or a split decision.
+All split decisions made by the Appellate Division will cause your appeal to instead be heard automatically by the New Jersey Supreme Court.

 If, on the other hand, the Appellate Division’s ruling was unanimous, and you wish to appeal the matter with the NJ Supreme Court, you will need to file a formal request with the NJ Supreme Court to hear your case.
 The NJ Supreme Court can either decide to “grant certification” (meaning they will hear your case), or “deny certification”, meaning the decision reached by the Appellate Division is final, and no further appeal can be sought.